-Again, your needs will determine how much you are going to pay, especially in physical staging.
-Nonetheless, physical staging is a lot more expensive than virtual staging since actual work is involved in preparing the home for sale.
+As for cost, your needs will determine how much you are going to pay.
+Physical staging is a lot more expensive than virtual staging since more labor and materials are involved in preparing the home for sale.

 Both types of staging are necessary for different types of properties and seller needs.
 Virtual staging allows you to attract more people in a shorter period of time, while physical staging ensures that the house looks just as good as it did over the internet.

 If you are looking to close your house deal as fast as you can and at the best price possible, then you should consider utilizing virtual staging.
 Our team has many years of experience producing creative virtual staging for any type of space.
 Contact us to learn more!